zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/errgraph.png" width=400 height=400 />

-If you want to be more flexible, e.g. piping the error to a real-time dashboard, you can provide a `closure` of type `Double => Unit` that gets asynchronously executed with the respective error as input after each training epoch.
+If you want to be more flexible, e.g. piping the error over the wire to a real-time dashboard, you can provide a `closure` of type `Double => Unit` that gets asynchronously executed with the respective error as input after each training epoch.